 Chapter 8 file2meco package

 In the microtable class part, we showed the basic way about how to create microtable object with the example data.
 Actually, constructing the microtable object from other tools/platforms (e.g., QIIME, QIIME2, HUMAnN, Kraken2 and phyloseq) can be easily achieved with the package file2meco (https://github.com/ChiLiubio/file2meco).
-The idea of creating file2meco package comes from a study involved in complex metagenomic analysis (C. Liu et al. 2022).
+The idea of creating file2meco package comes from a study involved in complex metagenomic analysis (Liu et al. 2022).
 Note that the sample_table parameter in each function of file2meco package supports various metadata input format, including

 1) comma seperated file with the suffix .csv or tab seperated file with the suffix .tsv or .txt;